almas-syed05/youtube_downloader/README.md

 ## ⚠️ Important Note

-YouTube frequently updates their API, which can temporarily break the direct download feature.
+**NEW:** This app now uses a **backend server with yt-dlp** for video extraction!

+The backend automatically handles YouTube's API changes, cipher updates, and 403 errors.
+No more app updates needed when YouTube changes their system!

-**This app uses a working community fork** ([Coronon/youtube_explode_dart](https://github.com/Coronon/youtube_explode_dart)) that patches YouTube API changes faster than the official version.
-However, if you still encounter errors, please use the **alternative download websites** provided in the app:
+If you still encounter errors, please use the **alternative download websites** provided in the app:
 - [yt1s.com](https://www.yt1s.com)
 - [y2mate.com](https://www.y2mate.com)
 - [ytmp3.cc](https://ytmp3.cc)

-These are updated more frequently and provide reliable downloads when the app's direct method is unavailable.

 ## Features